barrykalok/spring-boot-drools-example/README.md

 http://localhost:8080/demo

-you can drop the rules into the textarea you can find some sample rule under rules/*
+you can drop the rules into the textarea

+sample rule can find under rules/*